lialiosd/Insilico_chondro/README.md

 # Insilico_chondro

+This repository contains:
- Scripts used to run the analyses in publication
+- Equations and algorithms used to run the analyses in publication
+- Installer for the standalone user-friendly application: virtual chondrocyte to test in silico perturbations treatments.